-Pushing the "PANIC" switch blows the horn intermittently and flashes the headlight, tail light and front interior light.
+Pushing the "PANIC" switch blows the horn intermittently and flashes the headlights, tail lights and interior light.

 The "PANIC" switch is used to deter vehicle theft when you witness anyone attempting to break into or damage your vehicle.

 The alarm will last for one minute.
 To stop alarm midway, do the following: